 You may request a fast preauthorization review.
-Behavioral Health will rush the request based on either of the following conditions:
+The Behavioral Health team will expedite the request based on either of the following conditions:

-- We find that applying the standard time for making a determination could hurt your health, life, or ability to recover; or - Your provider lets you know either spoken or in writing, that applying the standard time for making a determination could seriously jeopardize your life or ability to regain maximum function. - Behavioral Health will make a decision as expeditiously as your health condition might require, but no later than 72 hours after receipt of the request.
-This timeframe may be extended by 15 calendar days if you request it or the behavioral team finds there is a need for additional information and documents (for example medical evidence) and the delay is in your best interest.
+- We find that applying the standard time for making a determination could hurt your health, life, or ability to recover; or - Your provider lets you know either spoken or in writing, that applying the standard time for making a determination could seriously jeopardize your life or ability to regain maximum function. - The Behavioral Health team will make a decision as expeditiously as your health condition might require, but no later than 72 hours after receipt of the request.
+This timeframe may be extended by 15 calendar days if you request it or the Behavioral Health team finds there is a need for additional information and documents (for example medical evidence) and the delay is in your best interest.